-Welcome to the second mentorship module!
-First, please print out this three page worksheet that you should fill out as you watch each video.
+Welcome to the third mentorship module!
+First, please print out this two page worksheet that you should fill out as you watch each video.
 Click here for the worksheet.

-- Define a model system and develop one for their experiment
+- Define and develop a model system for their experiment

 - Define and identify independent, dependent, and confounding variables within an experiment